 How much do instant transfers cost?

 Ultimately, it varies.
-Some apps may charge fees depending on how you wish to transfer the money.
+Some payment and transfer apps may charge fees depending on how you wish to transfer the money.
 However, this may differ depending on the app you are using, where you send the money (if it’s an international transfer, for example) – and, of course, the method you wish to use to transfer.